srid/nixos-config/README.md

 - Clone this repo anywhere
 - Edit `flake.nix` to use your system hostname in the `nixosConfigurations` set
 - Edit `users/config.nix` to contain your users
-- Run `nix run .#activate`.
+- Run `nix run`.
 That's it.
 Re-open your terminal.

 ### macOS